Send API requests with Postman

 pm.environment.set('x-api-signature', signature);

-- Specify the body data in the Body tab using the raw mode.
+https://api.criptointercambio.com/v2in the URL field. - Specify the request data in the Body tab using the raw mode.

 - Send the request to make sure Postman can proceed requests to Exchange API.